bekzodbuyukov/postgresql-experience/README.md

 docker-compose exec [service-name] pipenv install psycopg2-binary
 ```

-Installing new software package within Docker and then rebuilding the image from scratch will help us to avoid Pipfile.lock conflicts.
+Installing new software package within Docker and then rebuilding the image from scratch will help us to avoid **Pipfile.lock** conflicts.

-> More info about Pipfile.lock conflicts in the book **Django for professionals** by _William S. Vincent_.
+> More info about Pipfile.lock conflicts in the book **Django for professionals**, Chapter: 3, page: 42 by _William S. Vincent_.

 ## Updating the DATABASE config in settings.py file